Two Russian ladies in front of the Tschaikovsky statue at the

 - Another set of mother and daughter

 - Two Mexican ladies at the old town in

 - French Chemists at St. Peter's

 Square in Rome (June 2000).

 - Lalique.
-French ladies working at the
+French ladies

-this store.
+an item at this store.
 They were very happy to have a photo with me.

 - Two French Ladies from Lyon.